Mario-RC/dstc11_track4_robust_multilingual_metrics/dstc11/track4-provided-datasets.md

 This development data can help participants to check the multilingualism or robustness capabilities of their trained models in terms of correlations with human-annotations.
 Additional databases, not mentioned here, will be added when available to increase the size of the benchmarking.

-Additionally, after the organizers' participation in the CHANEL@JSALT2020 workshop (Rudnicky et al., 2020) at John Hopkins University, they have automatically translated back-and-forth (using the same MS Azure translation service) a total of 19 well-known human-human dialogue [datasets](https://github.com/CHANEL-JSALT-2020/datasets):
+Additionally, after the organizers' participation in the [CHANEL@JSALT2020](https://github.com/CHANEL-JSALT-2020/datasets) workshop (Rudnicky et al., 2020) at John Hopkins University, they have automatically translated back-and-forth (using the same MS Azure translation service) a total of 18 well-known human-human dialogue datasets.
+The total amount of dialogues is 393k (approx. 3M turns).

 * DBDC (Higashinaka et al., 2016)
 * CMU_DoG (Zhou et al., 2018)